Table Of Content

 2. Digitizing the Roots: The B2B Transformation of Traditional Sectors

-When the media discusses the “Indian digital economy,” the focus disproportionately lands on consumer-facing (B2C) applications.
-However, the true depth and untapped value of the Bharat digital ecosystem lie in the modernization of complex, historically unstructured B2B supply chains.
+When mainstream tech media reports on the expansion of the digital commerce grid, analytical attention lands disproportionately on consumer-facing (B2C) applications.
+However, the true economic depth and non-dilutive asset volume of the Bharat digital economy lie in the structured orchestration of traditional, unmapped B2B supply chains.

-Nowhere is this transformation more critical—or more challenging—than in India’s traditional handloom and handicraft sectors.
-For decades, these regional artisan clusters have been trapped in fragmented, opaque supply webs that strip value away from the creators and introduce immense friction for institutional buyers.
+Nowhere is this infrastructure shift more critical—or more operationally vital—than inside India’s legacy handloom and artisanal manufacturing clusters.
+For decades, these regional production networks have been constrained by fragmented, opaque broker chains that extract baseline margin values from on-ground creators while generating massive sourcing friction for modern institutional buyers.

 Supply Chain Value Restructuring